 Fraser Health strives for continuous improvement.
 Target was increased from 46% in 2019/20 to 65% in 2020/21.
-Fraser Health's current performance of 20.1% is not meeting our new internal target.
+Fraser Health's current performance of 20.0% is not meeting our new internal target.
 We will continue to work with our sites and programs to reduce acute care and emergency department congestion.

 Emergency Patients Admitted to Hospital within 10 hours' is a Patient Safety Priority for Fraser Health and monitored closely by clinical leaders at all 12 acute care sites.
-To improve performance in patient-centred care and discharge planning and ensure that you receive your care in the right place at the right time, we are taking a focused and deliberate approach by strengthening our expectations of communication between health care teams, patients and families.
-Consistent use of best practices in daily care and discharge planning and monitoring our transfer processes are essential for improving patient outcomes, flow, and reducing avoidable readmissions to hospital.
-Core components of care and discharge planning in our hospitals include baseline screening and proactive interdisciplinary care planning, early identification of Estimated Discharge Dates (EDD), structured interdisciplinary rounds, and the use of bedside whiteboards to support two-way communication with patients and families.
+To improve performance, we are taking a patient-centered care and discharge planning approach by focusing on reducing unnecessary transfer delays and Long Lengths of Stay which will help create inpatient capacity to support the timley movement of patients from the emergency department.
+We are taking a focused and deliberate approach in strengthening our partnerships between acute and community teams and working on improving communication between health care teams, patients and families.
+In addition, we continue to reinfroce the core components of care and discharge planning in our hospitals include baseline screening and proactive interdisciplinary care planning, early identification of Estimated Discharge Dates (EDD), structured interdisciplinary rounds, and the use of bedside whiteboards to support two-way communication with patients and families.